-Michele Dombrowski, a former NCAA All-American lacrosse and field hockey player, will be entering her 11th year as Sewanee's head women's lacrosse coach.
+Michele Dombrowski, a former NCAA All-American lacrosse and field hockey player, enters her 12th year as Sewanee's head women's lacrosse coach.

-The program bounced back in 2017, posting a 14-5 record and a 5-2 record inside conference play.
-The team finished as a semifinalist, but the highlight of the season came in goal.
-Brianna Young led all of NCAA Division III goalkeepers with a .613 save percentage out of 200 student-athletes.
+After a 7-11 record in 2016, the team bounced back in 2017, posting a 14-5 record and a 5-2 record inside conference play.
+The team finished as a semifinalist in the SAA Tournament, but the highlight of the season came in goal.
+Brianna Young, the SAA Defensive Player of the Year, led all NCAA Division III goalkeepers with a .613 save percentage out of 200 student-athletes.

-Along with earning her second Southern Athletic Association (SAA) Coach of the Year honor, Dombrowski led the Tigers to a 17-2 record in 2015.
+Along with earning her second SAA Coach of the Year and her first Intercollegiate Women's Lacrosse Coaches Association West Region Coach of the Year, Dombrowski led the Tigers to a 17-2 record in 2015.

 During the season, Sewanee posted its best regular-season record in school history since 1963.

-Under Dombrowski, five players earned IWLCA All-Region honors while nine student-athletes garnered All-SAA awards.
-That included SAA Offensive Player of the Year Ellie Murphy.
+Under Dombrowski's leadership, 14 players earned IWLCA All-Region honors while 44 student-athletes garnered All-SAA awards.

-In total, Dombrowski has coached two SAA Offensive Player of the Year winners, an SAA Newcomer of the Year, and an SAA Defensive Player of the Year all since 2013.
+In total, she has coached two SAA Offensive Player of the Year winners, two SAA Defensive Player of the Year selections and an SAA Newcomer of the Year all since 2013.

 In 2015, Dombrowski coached Sewanee's first-ever SAA Newcomer of the Year award winner.
 As a team, Sewanee had six players earn All-SAA honors.
 Additionally, three Tigers were named to the NFHCA All-Region Team.